NC State Extension Publications

 Skip to Rotation and Field Selection

-Planting wheat into old wheat stubble is always a bad idea.
-Several major small grain diseases (Stagonospora nodorum blotch, tan spot, and scab) are transmitted by old wheat stubble.
-Short small grain rotations also put the crop at high risk to soilborne diseases such as take-all.
-Clearly, wheat two years in a row is a bad idea.
+Planting wheat into old wheat stubble is not recommended.
+Several major small-grain diseases (Septoria nodorum blotch, tan spot, and scab) are transmitted by old wheat stubble.
+Short small grain rotations also put the crop at high risk to soilborne diseases like take-all.
+Planting wheat two years in a row is not recommended for conventional or organic systems.

-Hessian fly pupae oversummer in wheat residues, so planting into or even near old wheat stubble is a good way to get a Hessian fly infestation in a new wheat crop.
-The best way to avoid a Hessian fly problem is to plant at least one field (or one-fourth mile) away from last year’s wheat stubble, and to avoid planting near an early-planted wheat cover crop.
+Hessian fly pupae oversummer in wheat residues, so planting into or near old wheat stubble risks Hessian fly infestation in a new wheat crop.
+The best way to avoid a Hessian fly problem is to plant at least one field (or ¼ mile) away from last year’s wheat stubble and avoid planting near an early-planted wheat cover crop.

-Skip to Seeding Rate, Drill Calibration and Operation
+Skip to Seeding Rate, Drill Calibration, and Drill Operation

 A good stand of wheat is the best defense against weeds and cereal leaf beetle and is the best indicator of a high yield potential.
+Although cereal leaf beetles are attracted to thicker stands of wheat, wheat can compensate better for cereal leaf beetle feeding in thicker stands than thinner stands.
 When planting on time with high quality seed into conventionally tilled seedbeds, the target seeding rate is 30 to 35 seeds per square foot.
-Increase this target rate if seed germination is below 90 percent or if planting is more than two weeks after the dates shown in Figure 4-1.
-A complete guide to seeding rate, drill calibration, planting depth, and other planting considerations can be found in “Small Grain Seeding Rates for North Carolina in the Small Grain Production Guide.
+Increase this target rate if seed germination is below 90%, or if planting more than two weeks after the dates shown in Figure 4-1.
+A complete guide to seeding rate, drill calibration, planting depth, and other planting considerations can be found in “Small Grain Seeding Rates for North Carolina” in the Small Grain Production Guide (AG-850, revised).

 Special Considerations for Broadcast Seeding